markdryan/subtilis/docs/GettingStarted.md

 make -j
 ```

-You will end up with a binary called basicc (this name will change at some point)
+You will end up with a binary called subtro (this name will change at some point)

-The basicc program accepts no options (yet) and only accepts one parameter, a path to a Subtilis program.
+The subtro program accepts no options (yet) and only accepts one parameter, a path to a Subtilis program.
 To build your first Subtilis program type

 ```
-./basicc examples/circle_shrink
+./subtro examples/circle_shrink
 ```

 This will create a file called RunImage in your local directory.
 RunImage is a static, absolute binary.
 Copy this binary to an Archimedes, set the file type to Absolute and then click on it to run it.
 There are no shared libraries to worry about.